On a Sports scholarship in the US? Here’s what international students on athletic scholarships need to know about taxes

 Filing taxes is challenging but Sprintax offer a service that makes preparing your tax return easy!
 If you’re on a sports scholarship and you’d like help with getting your tax return ready for filing season, contact us today.

-Prepare your international tax return online with Sprintax.
+Prepare your international student tax return online with Sprintax.

 Get started here